 Within these categories, the course will deal with different economic sectors (primarily agriculture and manufacturing) and different spatial spheres (primarily 'the rural' and 'the urban').
-The idea is that most lectures/seminars will emphasize one particular sector and one spatial sphere while
+The idea is that most lectures/seminars will emphasize one particular sector and one spatial sphere while paying due attention to 'external linkages'.
+Hence, by using the mixture of sectors and spatial spheres in the context of economic linkages it is possible to:

-1) disseminate knowledge of empirical manifestations (i.e. tangible learning about the 'real world of global business' in its many and varied forms), and

-2) convey the important message that despite the separation of sectors and spheres (in the abstract) they are intrinsically linked through business networks (in the concrete).
+- 1) disseminate knowledge of empirical manifestations (i.e. tangible learning about the 'real world of global business' in its many and varied forms), and - 2) convey the important message that despite the separation of sectors and spheres (in the abstract) they are intrinsically linked through business networks (in the concrete).

-- Describe and explain main methodologies, concepts and issues relevant within the themes (i) Enclaves/Sectors, (ii) Clusters/Agglomeration and (iii) Chains/Trade. - Show overview of scientific facts and disagreements related to economic linkages. - Describe and explain the economic, social and political dimensions of global business.
+Describe and explain main methodologies, concepts and issues relevant within the themes

+(i) Enclaves/Sectors, (ii) Clusters/Agglomeration and (iii) Chains/Trade.

+Show overview of scientific facts and disagreements related to economic linkages.

+Describe and explain the economic, social and political dimensions of global business.

-- Select relevant theories and methods for analysing economic linkages. - Evaluate empirical results related to the three themes Enclaves, Clusters and Chains, as well as demonstrate a thorough understanding of the problems faced when carrying out empirical work related to the issues. - Communicate and discuss theories and empirical results related to three themes Enclaves, Clusters and Chains.
+Select relevant theories and methods for analyzing economic linkages.

+Evaluate empirical results related to the three themes Enclaves, Clusters and Chains, as well as demonstrate a thorough understanding of the problems faced when carrying out empirical work related to the issues.

+Communicate and discuss theories and empirical results related to three themes Enclaves,

+Clusters and Chains.

-- Process relevant information for analysis of economic linkages. - Carry out economy/geography exercises (i.e. benchmarking etc.) related to economic linkages.
+Process relevant information for analysis of economic linkages.

+Carry out economy/geography exercises (i.e. benchmarking etc.) related to economic linkages.